 - Massages and stimulates liver, kidneys, and other internal organs.

-- Relieves headache, menstrual discomfort, and symptoms of menopause.
+- Can provide relief for headache, menstrual discomfort, and symptoms of menopause.

 - Reduces symptoms of anxiety.